BC Interruption: An SB Nation Community

-Five Good Minutes: Testudo Times
+Five Good Minutes: Maryland Football Preview With Testudo Times

 First, a programming note: posting will slow over the next five days for the holiday.
 We wish everyone safe travels this week and hope you all have a great holiday!